Data Architecture Principles

 Today, there are many developments and improvements in algorithms.
 Practice has shown that the more data you have, the better your algorithms work, and the more AI/Machine Language technologies you use, the better you can predict the future.

-More and more IT systems or applications have embedded algorithms that work very efficiently to make optimal usage of data, AI, and ML, and predict the behavior of people very well.
+More and more IT systems or applications have embedded algorithms that work very efficiently to make optimal usage of data, AI, and ML and predict people's behavior very well.

 But with great power comes great responsibility.

-More and more organizations require reporting, managing, and controlling the algorithms they use.
+More and more organizations require reporting, managing, and controlling their algorithms.
 For this, we also can use data concepts and data principles.

 An algorithm can be seen as a data concept doing all kinds of things with data.
 So, any algorithm in a company can be made visible and controllable by measuring the types of implemented data algorithms.